 The contribution levels are decided by the voting members at the Delegates’ Meeting, following the recommendation of the Executive Committee.
 A proposal to increase contribution levels is announced to National Committees at least six months ahead of the Delegates’ Meeting where it will be considered.
 An increase approved at the Delegates’ Meeting will be implemented in the January of the following year.

-Each January, invoices for contributions are sent to designated national contacts and are due at the end of that calendar year, but ideally by October.
+Each January, invoices for contributions are sent to designated national contacts and are due by the end of that calendar year, but ideally by October.
 New members will receive their first invoices in the January following the SCAR meeting when they are admitted as members.
-Reminders are sent in July and October to any members that have yet to pay for the year.
+Reminders are sent in August to any members that have yet to pay for the year.
 Members are classed as “in arrears” if they fail to pay by the January one year following receipt of the invoice.

-The SCAR Secretariat produces a monthly Newsletter featuring one or more member countries each month, as well as new research results, updates on SCAR activities, and helpful education resources.
-This is an opportunity for members to highlight their national programme.
+The SCAR Secretariat produces a monthly Newsletter with updates on SCAR activities, community news, events and opportunities.
+We would welcome articles from individual member countries, giving a background to their national programme and highlighting its work.
+This is an opportunity for members to highlight their national research activities and add detail to their entry in the SCAR Members list.
 Members who would like to be featured are encouraged to send details to the Secretariat, giving a general history and an overview of national activities.
 Members are also encouraged to submit news items of interest to the wider Antarctic community.